The PCB Rules and Constraints Editor dialog

 - Comment - this field displays any comment added for the rule, for example a meaningful description of what the rule is being used for.

 - Unique ID - the unique identifier for the rule.
 Every rule is itself a design object, and hence a tangible piece of data.
 The use of an ID ensures uniqueness.
-Where the Unique ID really comes into play however, is for a rule that
+Where the Unique ID really comes into play is for a rule that has been

-has been created within the schematic domain.
+created within the schematic domain.
 When adding design rule parameters to objects on a schematic, a unique ID is given to each rule parameter.
 The same IDs are given to the corresponding design rules that are created in the PCB.
-With
+With this Unique

 - Test Queries - click to open the Test Queries Result dialog that shows the number of objects affected by the rule taking into account rule specializations you defined.
 This allows you to see

 if there are objects that respond to the query and also to check that the set of objects affected by the filters and rules is what you desire.

 - Rule Scoping Controls - this region provides controls for determining the scope of the rule in terms of the objects it applies to or between.
 See the Rule Scoping Controls section below for more detail

 on using the controls in this region.